 The interrelationships of the business model extend across the firm boundary to other firms within the ecosystem, as was the case with the example of the distributed manufacturing of spare parts.
+Digital ecosystems which consists of non-generic complementary assets which could be supermodular require firms to coordinate to co-create value.
+Firms within the ecosystem will need to develop the BMCS in order to ensure coherence between the constellation of core and complementary assets that co-create value.
+Such a coherence analysis would need to consider the physical flow, information flow, decision rights and incentives across the ecosystem of firms.
+This is particularly challenging as generativity which is a key feature of digital ecosystem requires optimal level of coordination so as to have sufficient direction whilst embracing impromptu change.
 Therefore, firms need to have organizational processes to create and manage the BMCS inter-firm metrics.
 These could take the form of an inter-firm business model coordination committee that meets periodically to review the BMCS reports and discuss how best to enhance the benefits arising from complementary practices, while managing the competing processes following the adoption of digital technologies by the various firms within the ecosystem.
 Firms could develop cloud-based architecture that provides relevant data from their respective systems to analyse the impact of their interlinkages across the ecosystem in order to populate the BMCS.
 For example, some CRM and ERP systems already allow for data sharing across firms, which could be used as the foundation to further build inter-firm BMCS metrics.
 Such initiatives must aim not to compromise the strategic proprietary information that provides strategic competitive benefits to the firms, while being useful for understanding the interrelationships of processes across firms to enable business model innovation in order to improve the productivity of these firms.